ztultrebor/Algorithms/README.md

 # Algorithms

-- A collection of algorithms I wrote in conjunction with varius online courses
+- A collection of algorithms I wrote in conjunction with various online courses
 - All code is written in Julia

 ## Dijkstra's Shortest Path